Book a free Smart Water lesson for your school

 No outdoor water toys (including slip and slides and toys that attach to hoses).

-The only permitted way to water your garden at Alert Level 4 is to use collected rainwater and/or greywater from inside your home (e.g. used shower water or left-over water from cooking and washing).
+The only permitted way to use water outside at Alert Level 4 is to use collected rainwater and/or greywater from inside your home (e.g. used shower/laundry water or left-over water from cooking and washing).

 Essential use outside means water may be used for activities like firefighting and emergency clean ups.